NaeRong/DS440_Capstone/pytorch_data_load.md

         plt.title('Batch from dataloader')
 ```

-At last, let `dataloader` transform the images in batches.
+At last, let `dataloader` show the transformed images in batches.

 ```python
 for i_batch, sample_batched in enumerate(dataloader):